 - Repeat 10 times.

 Like a tractor pull, but with sandbags instead.
-In fact, people training for tractor pulls use this exercise.
+In fact, people training for tractor pulls use sandbags before graduating to the real thing.

 - Stand in front of a tall sandbag.